Activities - land

 Location: Walking distance.

-Open from approximately 08:00 to 20:00, Morzine has 9 all-weather tennis courts including two clay courts as well as a tennis club serving drinks and snacks.
+Open from approximately 08:00 to 20:00, Morzine has 9 all-weather tennis courts (6 hard courts and 3 synthetic grass courts) as well as a tennis club serving drinks and snacks.

-An open tournament (singles) is held in the summer every Friday, starting at 18:00.
-It is open to everyone and the winner becomes Morzine champion for the week!
+An open tournament (singles) is held in the main summer season every Friday, starting at 18:00.
+It is open to everyone and the winner becomes Morzine champion for the week :)

 Coaching is also available, for both group and private lessons.